micked99/wspr-to-sondehub-script/README.md

 A degree of gps jaming detection, when flying over warzones where there is ongoing jaming, the balloons can usually pick up the incorrectly transmitted gps signal, this mostly results in a fixed "jaming altitude" I have detected about 20 altitudes used, when any of those altitudes is detected it will show on the map as a fixed alt of 12345 meters.

 20260510
-Fixed timing error: DeprecationWarning: The default datetime adapter is deprecated as of Python 3.12; see the sqlite3 documentation for suggested replacement recipes cur.execute("INSERT INTO newspots VALUES(?,?,?,?,?,?,?,?,?,?)", (row)) in this code: #!/usr/bin/python3
+Fixed datetime error: DeprecationWarning: The default datetime adapter is deprecated as of Python 3.12; see the sqlite3 documentation for suggested replacement recipes cur.execute("INSERT INTO newspots VALUES(?,?,?,?,?,?,?,?,?,?)", (row)) in this code: #!/usr/bin/python3